Blog

 According to this view, philosophy truly is the mother of all science: it gives birth to new disciplines, takes care of their up- bringing, and, after making sure that they are mature enough, releases them on their own.
 In this way, every science has philo- sophical origins.

-READ ALSO: What is the recommended number of NTP servers?
+READ ALSO: What is the wholesale rate of egg in India?

 What kind of science is philosophy?